bahrmichael/bahrmichael.github.io/_posts/2021-04-09-replacing-local-with-managed-dynamodb.md

 I listed the environment above, because we need to know where multiple test runs could use the same table.
 With DynamoDB Local this wasn't an issue, as it created a new ephemeral table before each test run.

-## What Had To Change For Managed DynamoDB?
+## What Had To Change For Migrating To Managed DynamoDB?

 1. The developer must have an active AWS profile with valid credentials and the right permissions when running the tests.
 2. The test executors in the AWS accounts must also have the right permissions.
 This applies to CICD and Pull Request builds.
 3. Our tests must create tables on the fly.
 4. The tests need to use random values, so that test executions don't conflict with each other.
 5. When more than one developer runs tests in one account (e.g. for pull request builds), then the tests must use different tables.
-Otherwise conflicting table changes would lead to confusing test failures.
+Otherwise, conflicting table changes would lead to confusing test failures.
 6. Tests must use retry mechanisms to handle DynamoDB's eventual consistency.

 ## 1. Developer Permissions